kuidio/docs/docs/02-resources/03-identifiers/vlan/04_vlan.md

 ## Dynamic VLAN

-Dynamic VLANs are automatically assigned VLAN IDs by the system and are managed through the `VLANClaim` CR without specifying a VLAN ID.
+Dynamic VLANs are automatically assigned VLAN IDs by the system and are managed through the `VLANClaim` resource without specifying a VLAN ID.
 Optionally, dynamic VLANs can be restricted to specific VLAN ranges using label selectors.
 Below are examples of dynamic VLAN configurations:

 ### Example dynamic VLAN